Posted September 27, 2022

 After changing to a C Corp, the business must follow the corporate laws in the state where it’s registered.

-Although this means going from a more formal entity type to a simpler, more flexible one, the change from C Corp to LLC is usually a complicated transition.
+Although this means going from a more formal entity type to a simpler, more flexible one, the change from C Corporation to LLC is usually a complicated transition.
 The IRS considers this switch a monetary transaction.
 In other words, it’s looked at as the C Corporation “selling” its corporate assets, which means it will get taxed on any assets that have appreciated in value.
-After switching from a C Corp to an LLC, it may be difficult to go back to being a C Corp in the future.
+After switching from a C Corporation to an LLC, it may be difficult to go back to being a C Corporation in the future.

 States That Allow Statutory Conversion Filings